Uniforms & Equipment

 Shoes/Socks

-Preferred Shoes are Plain white shoes with little or no accents
+Preferred Shoes are Plain white shoes with little or no accents when paired with navy pants.

 Acceptable Alternatives: